 2. Choose your executor

-An executor is a trusted individual that you appoint to execute the wishes outlined in your will.
+An executor is a trusted individual that you appoint to manage your estate and execute the wishes outlined in your will.
 It’s important to designate an executor because if you don’t, the courts will choose someone to act as your estate administrator and they may not be someone you wanted to take on this important responsibility after you’ve passed.

 3. Select your beneficiaries and any specific gifts you’d like to leave